Australian bass: Migratory patterns

 Obviously the timing of these migratory movements varies from the north to the south of their range, with bass in the far south of their range appearing to move and recruit in spring rather than winter, probably because of colder water temperatures.
 The timing of these migratory movements are also dependent on river flows, particularly freshes and floods that drown out and make larger rapids and cascades passable.

 A large wild female Australian bass (early autumn, freshwater reaches) before release.
 This specimen was making her way down to the estuary for winter spawning.

 Australian bass are found at their highest altitude in the freshwater reaches of rivers during the months of December, January and February.
 Research indicates there is sexual segregation in this non-spawning season for resource partitioning purposes.
 Males inhabit the lower freshwater reaches of rivers while females travel far into the middle and even upper freshwater (upland) reaches.
 The distance Australia bass travel upstream appears to be limited only by flows and impassable barriers (historically, waterfalls; today, often, dams).
-Thus, historically, the effective altitudinal limit for Australian bass has been as high as 400–600 metres in some river systems.
+Thus, historically, the effective altitudinal limit for Australian bass has been as high as 400–600 m in some river systems.
 For instance, Australian bass originally migrated up to the Dalgety region in the Snowy River, well above Oallen Crossing on the Shoalhaven River (including the lower reaches of tributary Mongarlowe River) and far up the Warragamba River and Coxs River before these rivers were dammed:

 "Messrs R. F. Seymour and L. Whitfeld were also out for perch, and the first-named did some exploring along the valley of the Cox River and the head of the Burragorang Valley.
 Mr Seymour found the perch plentiful in the Cox, but his travelling proved very rough."

 — Angling.
 Sydney Morning Herald, 8 October 1910.